 Traditional PPE (e.g., hard hats, safety glasses, and steel-toed shoes) is designed to protect workers from external injuries caused by exposure to workplace and environmental hazards.
-Focused differently, wearable robotic devices can protect workers from internal injuries due to, for example, overexertion, bodily reaction, repetitive motion, hyperextensions, overrotation, excessive and repetitive vibration, and even the latent effects of aging.
+Wearable robotic devices, on the other hand, can protect workers from internal injuries due to, for example, overexertion, bodily reaction, repetitive motion, hyperextensions, overrotation, excessive and repetitive vibration, and even the latent effects of aging.
 The integration of sensing devices provides added protection.

 Wearable robotic devices also serve as PAADs.
 They can enable workers to perform tasks that are physically stressful or demanding, mentally taxing, ergonomically challenging, or even beyond human capability.
-This allows workers to work with much greater ease and efficiency as well as with improved safety and quality.
+This allows workers to perform tasks with much greater ease and efficiency as well as with improved safety and quality.